binSaed/flutter_cached_pdfview/README.md

 ### Support = [**[ Android ,  IOS  and  _WEB_(soon) ](#video)**];

-* Support Open Pdf From Path
+* Open Pdf From Path(local file)
-* Support Open Pdf From Asset
+* Open Pdf From Asset
-* Support Open Pdf From URl and Cache it
+* Open Pdf From URl and Cache it
+* Display horizontally or vertically
+* Drag and zoom
+* Double tap for zoom
+* Support password protected pdf
+* Jump to a specific page in the pdf

 ---
 ### Setup